LordSandeepa/LordSandeepa/README.md

 - 💬 Mostly Interested In **Networking & CyberSecurity**
 - 🥅 Future Goals: You won't believe
 - 📫 How to reach me **pccsandeepa@gmail.com**

 ## 👦 ABOUT ME

 I'm a Dead Body who Trying to Escape This **Matrix** .
 I live up to enhancing the living standards and business of people around the globe harnessing the cutting-edge technologies in the world.
-I believe that the way of heading forward with the surrounding ones is a blessing and can bring me self-satisfaction which means all I need.
+I believe that the way of heading forward with the surrounding ones is a blessing and can bring me self-satisfaction which means all I need.You won't Belive That I Created Some Anthems In Sri Lankan Hip Hop & Pop Music Industry 🇱🇰

 <h3 align="left">Connect with me:</h3>
 <p align="left">